ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning: Related Work

 \textbf{Hybrid planning and learning systems.} Several approaches integrate learned policies into TAMP systems. \cite{wang2021learning} engineered open-loop parameterized skill policies and learned successful skill parameters using Gaussian Process regression.
-NOD-TAMP~\citep{cheng2024nod} used Neural Object Descriptors (NODs) to warp human skill demonstrations to new object geometries and deploy them open-loop within TAMP.
-HITL-TAMP~\citep{mandlekar2023hitltamp} learned closed-loop visuomotor policies in place of open-loop skills using Behavior Cloning (BC).
-The closest to our approach is SPIRE~\citep{zhou2024spire}, which goes beyond HITL-TAMP by using Reinforcement Learning (RL) to fine-tune initiation-learned skills, improving their success rates and decreasing execution costs.
+HITL-TAMP~\citep{mandlekar2023hitltamp} learned closed-loop visuomotor policies in place of open-loop skills using BC.
+The closest to our approach is SPIRE~\citep{zhou2024spire}, which goes beyond HITL-TAMP by using RL to fine-tune initiation-learned skills, improving their success rates and decreasing execution costs.
 In order to leverage TAMP, all these approaches assume access to an engineering planning model that specifies the preconditions and effects of each skill.
 In contrast, \AlgoName{} learns and fine-tunes initiation and termination models that implicitly encode these dynamics without prior information.